ron-ahir/ron-ahir.github.io/_posts/2020-07-31-Flask-Web-App.md

 - Web forms validation
 - Connecting to database

-When the app is run the website is accessed on '''http://127.0.0.1:5000''' and it displayed Hello World there.
+When the app is run the website is accessed  `http://127.0.0.1:5000` it displays 'Hello World'.

-If you accessed '''http://127.0.0.1:5000/hello/<yourname>/''' it would display a greeting with your name and show a random quote from my choicest quotes.
+If you accessed the following:
+`http://127.0.0.1:5000/hello/<yourname>/` - displays a greeting with your name and show a random quote from my choicest quotes ;) .

-And if you tried '''http://127.0.0.1:5000/addquote/''' then it would display a form that allows to enter A quote and it's author of your choice.
+`http://127.0.0.1:5000/addquote/` - displays a form that allows to enter A quote and it's author of your choice.

+`http://127.0.0.1:5000/quotes/` - displays all the quotes in the database.

-I also learned to create the app as a package with '''__init__.py''' and '''_config.py'''
+I also learned to create the app as a package with `_config.py` and `__init__.py`.

+This has been a great learning project.
+To create this page I had to learn about [Jekyll](#) too.
+As I learn more I'll publish more content here and on the github repositories.